 Uncompress the file and you will see a directory called civicrm, containing two subdirectories called l10n and sql.

 The l10n directory contains a set of sub-directories named using their local codes.
-(Example: the Canadian French translation files will located in /civicrm/l10n/fr_CA).
+Example: the French translation files will located in /civicrm/l10n/fr_FR).

 The sql directory contains files requires for the initial installation of CiviCRM.
 It is important to install in your target language so that the default CiviCRM configurations are set in the correct language.
 Otherwise you will have to review and reconfigure many options.

-Copy this l10n directory, together with all its subdirectories into your CiviCRM codebase root directory. (note if creating the l10n folder manually it should be ell-ten-n, not capital-I-ten-n)
+Copy this l10n directory, together with all its subdirectories into your CiviCRM root directory.
+Note: if creating the l10n folder manually, the first letter is a lowercase 'L', as in 'localization'.